tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### The Standard Window Types

-LiveCode windows are usually one of four types: editable or **topLevel** windows, **modal** or **modeless** dialog boxes, or **palette** windows.
+xTalk windows are usually one of four types: editable or **topLevel** windows, **modal** or **modeless** dialog boxes, or **palette** windows.

 > **Important:** You will normally create a new stack and edit it while